Shaju Sreedhar

 Shaju Sreedhar, also known as Kalabhavan Shaju, is an Indian actor and mimicry artist known for his work in Malayalam cinema.
 He began his career as a stage artist and mimicry performer before transitioning into films.
 Over the years, he has appeared in numerous supporting roles, often portraying comedic, character, or antagonist roles.
-With a career spanning more than two decades, Shaju has established himself as a familiar face in Malayalam films and television serials.

 Early life and education

 Shaju completed his schooling at Mundur High School and pursued higher education at the Co-operative Arts and Science College.
 During his college years, he became active in mimicry and stage performances, eventually joining a professional mimicry troupe.

 Career

-Shaju Sreedhar began his artistic career with the famed Kalabhavan troupe, known for nurturing many mimicry and acting talents in Kerala.
-His flair for comedy and character portrayal helped him gain early recognition in stage shows and mimicry programs, eventually leading to opportunities in the Malayalam film industry.
+Shaju Sreedhar began his artistic career with the Kalabhavan troupe.

 He made his film debut in 1995 with Mimics Action 500.
 Since then, he has acted in a wide variety of roles across multiple genres including drama, comedy, thrillers, and family entertainers.
-His ability to seamlessly shift between humorous and serious roles has made him a dependable supporting actor in the industry.
 Shaju is also a member of the Association of Malayalam Movie Artists (AMMA).